ibraheemdev/ibraheemca/content/writings/clean-rust-app-config.md

 }
 ```

-However, a constant function can only call other constant functions.
+Nope.
+A constant function can only call other constant functions.
 Because that is not the case with `init()`, this code will not compile:
 ```rust
 error[E0723]: can only call other `const fn` within a `const fn`, but `const std::env::var::<&str>`